4 Types of Sales Productivity Softwares Your Team Needs

 • Gong: A revenue intelligence tool that records and analyzes sales calls using AI.
 It provides insights into what top performers are doing differently, what topics resonate with customers, and where deals are at risk.

-Bridging Prospecting and Engagement with Kondo:
+Bridging Prospecting and Engagement

 Once you identify a key prospect in Sales Navigator, the next step is outreach.
 The conversation happens in LinkedIn DMs, which is where Kondo shines.
-You can immediately label the new conversation in Kondo (e.g., 'Target Account - VP Marketing') to track it in a dedicated inbox, ensuring your high-value prospecting efforts don't get lost in the shuffle.
+You can immediately label the new conversation (e.g., 'Target Account - VP Marketing') to track it in a dedicated inbox, ensuring your high-value prospecting efforts don't get lost in the shuffle.

 3. Pipeline Management & CRM Tools

-What they are: The CRM is your team's single source of truth for all customer and deal information.
+The CRM is your team's single source of truth for all customer and deal information.
 Pipeline management tools often sit on top of or integrate with your CRM to make updating and visualizing your deals easier.

-Examples from the Field:
+Examples from the Field

 • Chili Piper: Automates meeting scheduling directly from your CRM or outreach emails, eliminating the back-and-forth.
 Starts at $22.50/user/month.